Monetra/mstdlib/cluster/README.md

 of nodes have acknowledged the entry), the response is sent to the client.

-Every member of the cluster is always attached to every other member of the cluster (star topology) and each node will be required to handle heartbeat messages.
+Every member of the cluster is always attached to every other member of the cluster (full mesh topology) and each node will be required to handle heartbeat messages.
 TCP/IP (with TLS) will be used as transport, this transport ensures that messages are always delivered in order without gaps which reduces some complexity as opposed to RAFT.